Becoming a Paediatric Surgeon

 What does paediatric training involve?

 In Australia and New Zealand, the training scheme is administered and co-ordinated by the Royal Australasian College of Surgeons (RACS).
 Following qualification as a medical doctor, candidates must have successfully completed their intern year.
 As a resident medical officer, you are eligible to apply for advanced training in Paediatric Surgery.
 The process is extremely competitive, with very few positions available each year.
 Once appointed, the programme involves a minimum of 7 years full-time training in accredited centres.
 Candidates will train in a number of centres in different Australian states and in New Zealand.
 The second and third years of training involve adult surgical experience, with the first and fourth to seventh years in paediatric surgical centres.
-There are several exams during training, together with a final fellowship examination in the last few years of training.
+There are several barrier exams during training, together with a final fellowship examination in the last few years of training.
 Successful completion of this exam and training leads to award of an FRACS in Paediatric Surgery.
 Most junior fellows then spend a further period of time, typically one to two years, in post fellowship training overseas before applying for a consultant position.
-Most candidates would thus spend 10 years full-time work after qualifying as a doctor before completing their training in surgery and becoming eligible for appointment to a consultant position.
+Most candidates would thus spend 10 to 12 years full-time work after qualifying as a doctor before completing their training in surgery and becoming eligible for appointment to a consultant position.

 What are some possible career paths?